Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction

 For the definition of fully compatible and slightly pure, see Section \ref{fullycompatible}; for the definition of diverse and uniform, see Section \ref{diverse}.
 Regarding Citation~\ref{factor}, fully compatible and diverse $d$-ary cloning systems encompass virtually all of the important examples and Citation \ref{factor} says that Thompson-like groups arising from fully compatible and diverse $d$-ary cloning systems have type $\II_1$ factor group von Neumann algebras.
 The most important examples of Thompson-like groups arising from $d$-ary cloning systems which are almost never fully compatible (and sometimes not even diverse) are the R{\"o}ver--Nekrasyvech groups (see Section \ref{nekrashevych}).
 But even the group von Neumann algebras of R{\"o}ver--Nekrasyvech groups turn out to be type $\II_1$ factors with a separate argument (see \cite[Proposition 4.7]{bashwinger}).

 As for Citation~\ref{mcduff}, although there are a lot of hypotheses needed in order to ensure that $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ McDuff factor, it turns out these are very natural conditions and many examples of $d$-ary cloning systems satisfy these conditions, especially the ones which motivated the introduction of cloning systems.
 For example, as a consequence of this theorem, to our surprise we were able to deduce that the braided Higman--Thompson groups $bF_d$ yield $\II_1$ McDuff factors and hence are inner amenable; we were also able to deduce that the groups $\widehat{V}_d$ yield type $\II_1$ McDuff factors and hence are inner amenable (see \cite[Example 5.8]{bashwinger} for the precise definition of $\widehat{V}_d$).
-What is surprising about both of these results is that the $bF_d$ are replete with free subgroups and the $\widehat{V}_d$ are quite similar to $V_d$ (indeed, $\widehat{V}_d$ and $V_d$ embed into each other) but the $V_d$ (as well as $T_d$) are known to be non-inner amenable by a result of the author and Zaremsky in \cite{bashwinger1}, which is an extension, but not generalization, of Haagerup and Olesen's result in \cite{haagerup17} that $T$ and $V$ are non-inner amenable.
+What is surprising about both of these results is that the $bF_d$ are replete with free subgroups, and the $\widehat{V}_d$ are quite similar to $V_d$ (indeed, $\widehat{V}_d$ and $V_d$ embed into each other) but the $V_d$ (as well as $T_d$) are known to be non-inner amenable by a result of the author and Zaremsky in \cite{bashwinger1}, which is an improvement and extension, but not generalization, of Haagerup and Olesen's result in \cite{haagerup17} that $T$ and $V$ are non-inner amenable.
 Using $d$-ary cloning systems, we also constructed a machine for producing type $\II_1$ McDuff factors from any arbitrary countable group $G$ and hence a machine producing inner amenable groups (see \cite[Example 5.12]{bashwinger}).
+Later in this paper (see Section \ref{singularnotWAHP}) we slightly modify this machine to construct another machine which takes in an arbitrary countable group and finite group and produces a singular inclusion of type $\II_1$ factors without the weak asymptotic homomorphism property, where the index of the inclusion can be taken to be either finite or infinite.
 We refer the reader to \cite{bashwinger} for many other intriguing examples of type $\II_1$ factors and type $\II_1$ McDuff factors arising from $d$-ary cloning systems.